Aluerie/AluBot/README.md

 ### Reporting Bugs and Making Suggestions

-* Feel free to make an issue [here](https://github.com/Aluerie/AluBot/issues/new) or write me on discord.
+* Feel free to make an Issue/Pull Request or write me on discord.

 ### Running